kubedb/docs/docs/guides/percona-xtradb/reconfigure/overview/index.md

 7. Then the `KubeDB` Enterprise operator will replace the existing configuration with the new configuration provided or merge the new configuration with the existing configuration according to the `PerconaXtraDBOpsRequest` CR.

-8. Then the `KubeDB` Enterprise operator will restart the related StatefulSet Pods so that they restart with the new configuration defined in the `PerconaXtraDBOpsRequest` CR.
+8. Then the `KubeDB` Enterprise operator will restart the related PetSet Pods so that they restart with the new configuration defined in the `PerconaXtraDBOpsRequest` CR.

 9. After the successful reconfiguring of the `PerconaXtraDB`, the `KubeDB` Enterprise operator resumes the `PerconaXtraDB` object so that the `KubeDB` Community operator resumes its usual operations.